 Nonmusic majors gain improved skills to enhance musical enjoyment, basic knowledge of music styles and events, and focus on placing this knowledge in the context of world events and trends.
 Study covers selected personalities and works in music through substantial reading, listening, research and writing.

 MUS 315.
 THE MUSIC OF ANCIENT TIMES THROUGH BAROQUE

 This survey of music through the Baroque period emphasizes Renaissance and Baroque counterpoint through reading, listening, analysis, research and writing.
 Prerequisite: MUS 112.
-Offered fall of alternate years.

 MUS 316.
 CLASSIC AND ROMANTIC MUSIC